2Cubed/interactive-reference/python_api.rst

     :param string|(host, port) address: the address of the Interactive daemon to connect to, in the form ``host:port`` or as a tuple ``(host, port)``
     :param int channel: the channel ID to authenticate as
-    :param string key: the stream key of the channel to authenticate as
+    :param string key: the auth key of the channel to authenticate as
     :param asyncio.BaseEventLoop loop: the event loop to connect on, defaults to the currently running loop via ``asyncio.get_event_loop()``
     :returns: a Connection instance